-Can he/she show you examples of work with StoryBrand principles in it?
+Can he/ she show you examples of work with Copy Framework principles in it?

 Actual writing examples available online.

-Can you spot the 7-steps of the framework in his work?
+Can you spot the steps of the framework in his, or her work?

-This is something which you have to assess.
+This is something that you have to assess.

-Does the writing pass the Hemingway and Curio test?
+Does the writing pass the Hemingway and Crio test?